Get insider access

 Best Gaming Headsets

 A good gaming headset can make a big difference when playing games.
-Whether you like to get immersed in a game with music or sound effects or need to hear every enemy footstep, choosing the best headphones for gaming can be quite a task.
+Whether you like to get immersed in a game or need to hear every enemy's footsteps, choosing the best headphones for gaming can be quite a task.
 You should look at overall build quality, how comfortable they are, how they sound, and if the microphone sounds good.
-Most wired audiophile headphones will be a good option if you don't need a microphone.
+If you already have a mic or are looking for some precision audio, consider a pair of audiophile headphones with a separate mic.

-We've tested over 820 headphones, and below are our recommendations for gaming headsets.
-Also, see our recommendations for the best PC gaming headsets, the best Xbox One headsets, the best PS5 headsets, and the best Xbox Series X/S headsets.
+We've tested over 825 headphones, and below are our recommendations for gaming headsets.
+Also, see our recommendations for the best PC gaming headsets, the best Xbox One headsets, the best PS5/PS5 Pro headsets, and the best Xbox Series X/S headsets.

 1. Best Gaming Headset